JWahle/piCoreCDSP/README.md

 1. Go to `Tweaks > Audio Tweaks` and set `Squeezelite` to `no`.
 2. Then go to `Tweaks > User commands` and set one of the commands to
    `sudo -u tc sh -c '/usr/local/camilladsp -p 1234 -a 0.0.0.0 -o /tmp/camilladsp.log --statefile /mnt/mmcblk0p2/tce/camilladsp/camilladsp_statefile.yml'`
-   or if you want a fixed volume of e.g. -30dB, use this command:
+   or if you want a fixed volume of e.g. -30dB after boot, use this command:
    `sudo -u tc sh -c '/usr/local/camilladsp -p 1234 -a 0.0.0.0 -o /tmp/camilladsp.log --statefile /mnt/mmcblk0p2/tce/camilladsp/camilladsp_statefile.yml --gain=-30'`
 3. Save and reboot